demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 `https://www.googleapis.com/auth/drive.readonly`

-## Set up
+## Setup

 ### 1. Display name
 A display name is used to identify each reference in Copilot, helping users easily recognize the associated file or item.
-Display name also signifies trusted content.
+The display name also represents trusted content.

 ### 2. Google Apps domain
 To sign up for Google Workspace, you need an internet domain name, like your-company.com.
 This domain can host a website (`www.your-company.com`) and email (`info@your-company.com`).
 For more information, see [What is a domain?](https://support.google.com/a/answer/177483?hl=en&ref_topic=3540977&sjid=7603839478714180429-AP).